our vision is to bring our rescued chimpanzees back to the wild

 The aim is threefold: to relieve congestion at the sanctuary, to continue the fight against the trafficking raging in this part of the DRC, and to reintroduce these animals to their native forest.

-disappearing from the wild
+chimpanzees are DISAppearing from the wild

 The International Union for the Conservation of Nature (IUCN) has classified chimpanzees and some endemic primate species of the DRC as endangered on its red list of threatened species.